macmann/BrillarUniversityPublicSite/README.md

-# Rivermark University Public Site (Fictional)
+# Brillar Academy Public Site (Fictional)

 ## Overview
-This repository contains a fully static, fictional public website for **Rivermark University**.
+This repository contains a fully static, fictional public website for **Brillar Academy**.
 All names, people, and organizations are fictional.
 The site showcases responsive layouts, admissions guidance, program search, research highlights, and structured data suited for demos.

 ## Project Structure
 ```